Trevor Lawrence

 William Trevor Lawrence (born October 6, 1999) is an American professional football quarterback for the Jacksonville Jaguars of the National Football League (NFL).
 Considered among the highest-touted college football prospects, he won the 2019 National Championship Game as a freshman with the Clemson Tigers and set the school's record for quarterback wins.
 Lawrence was selected first overall by the Jaguars in the 2021 NFL draft.
+In his second season, Lawrence led the Jaguars to their first division title since 2017 and earned Pro Bowl honors.
+He led the team to another division title in 2025.